 And like any good business, we have loads of tutorials on our YouTube channel if you ever need any tips on how to better use our thumbnail maker.
 We have tutorials on just about anything, so go ahead and check it out!

-How to make a YouTube video thumbnail
+How to make a thumbnail for YouTube

 I’m going to teach you how to make the. best.
 YouTube thumbnail in the game by using our YouTube thumbnail maker.
 You’re gonna be killin’ it.
 And you’re going to do it all in 5 easy steps.
 You ready?
 Let’s go.